xIrusux/Plantbase-Me/README.md

 ## Project idea

 ## Summary
-Crowd sourced review app for plant-based products
+Crowd sourced review app for plant-based products | a mobile app

 ## Detail
 Our app idea lets our users search for a product category they are familiar with from the non-plant-based world.
 It then shows them a list of ranked plant-based alternatives with honest reviews, sorted by their number of crowdsourced upvotes.